Tinaqutsu/Introduction-to-Python/README.md

 - The syntax is: `lambda arguments: expression`, and they can be assigned to variables or used directly in function calls.

 These notes provide an overview of important function-related concepts in Python, including function definition, keyword arguments, arbitrary argument lists, unpacking argument lists, and lambda expressions.
+# Python Modules and Packages

+## Modules

+- Modules are files containing reusable Python code.
+- They help organize and modularize code for maintainability.
+- Modules can define functions, classes, and variables for use in other Python scripts.

+## Executing Modules as Scripts

+- Python modules can be run as standalone scripts.
+- Code in the module's script is executed.
+- Use `if __name__ == "__main__":` to distinguish between script execution and module import.

+## Module Search Path

+- Python searches for modules in specific directories.
+- The search path includes the current directory, standard library paths, and user-defined paths.
+- You can view the module search path with `sys.path`.
+- Modules are loaded from the first directory where they are found.

+## Standard Modules

+- Python includes a vast array of standard modules in its standard library.
+- These modules provide tools for various tasks like file I/O, regular expressions, math operations, and more.
+- Standard modules can be imported and used in your code.

+## Packages

+- Packages organize related modules into directories.
+- A package includes an `__init__.py` file and one or more module files.
+- Packages help structure large codebases and prevent naming conflicts.

+## Importing from a Package

+- To import a module from a package, use the `import` statement with the package and module name.
+- For example, `import mypackage.mymodule` imports `mymodule` from `mypackage`.

+## Intra Package References

+- Modules within a package can reference each other using relative import statements.
+- Relative imports specify the path to the target module relative to the importing module.
+- For instance, `from . import mymodule` is used for imports within the same package.

+## Packages in Multiple Directories

+- Python allows packages to exist in multiple directories.
+- This is helpful for organizing code across different directories in complex projects.
+- Create package directories, each containing their modules, and import them as needed.

+These notes provide an overview of Python modules, packages, and their organization, offering insights into structuring and managing code in Python projects.